 I massage many clients with neck and upper back pain.
-Women who look after small children often deal with chronic neck pain and other stress related symptoms.
-Women who sit all day working in an office environment or looking at a computer screen all day often hold alot of stress in the trapezius muscle.
-Regular massage and stretching is vital.
+Women who look after small children often deal with chronic neck pain and other stress-related symptoms.
+Women who sit all day working in an office environment or looking at a computer screen all day often hold a lot of stress in the trapezius muscle.
+Regular massage and stretching are vital.

 I get the following question very often.

 ‘How often can you get a massage?’

 In Asia I noticed women getting a massage every day, on their lunch break or on the way home from work.
 I was so impressed and inspired.
 When I asked them about it they said it was as important as taking a shower or eating breakfast.
 Self-love and self-care.
 Your body is your temple.

 I have clients who come every week.

 I have clients who come every other week.

 I have clients who come on the same date every month.